 The Church of St. John in Gdansk

-St. John’s Church, or Kościół św.
-Jana, may not be one of the most popular for tourists, but it is certainly one of the most beautiful.
+St. John’s Church (Kościół św.
+Jana) in Gdansk may not be one of the most popular for tourists, but it is certainly one of the most beautiful.
 It was built between 1360 and 1465.
 The length of the church is 55 meters (180 feet) and the width is 20 meters (65 feet).
 The four-story tower has a height of 47 meters (154 feet).

 In subsequent centuries the church was renovated several times.
 After bombing the city during WWII, the building was almost destroyed and several decades later, it was rebuilt in the style we know today.
 In 2006, the dark and overwhelming interior of the church was used as the scenery for the theater performances of the 10th Shakespeare Festival.

-The Royal Archcathedral Basilica of Sts.
-Stanislaus and Wenceslaus, or Wawel Cathedral, is a brick-and-stone church, built on the hill, at an altitude of 228 meters (748 feet) above sea level, in the period from 1320 to 1364.
+The Wawel Cathedral (Katedra Wawelska) is a 14th-century brick-and-stone church built on a hill at an altitude of 228 meters (748 feet) above sea level.
 It is a proud symbol of Poland’s religious Heritage and political power.

 The first Polish king to be crowned there was Wladyslaw the Elbow-High (1260–1333), who was also the first ruler of Poland to be buried in the Cathedral.

 Opening hours: 09:00–16:00/17:00 (every day); Cathedral Museum is closed on Sundays.